 Quote below is from Tyler's mom

-Tyler A.G. is a current Stanbridge high school sophomore who first came to our school as an upper elementary student in 2014.
+Tyler A.G. is Class of 2022 Stanbridge graduate who first came to our school as an upper elementary student in 2014.
 Like many of our students, Tyler's experiences at schools prior to Stanbridge were not positive—ignored and unmotivated, he was frequently bullied because of his learning differences.

 Tyler quickly took a shine to Stanbridge once he enrolled, and grew to be an outgoing, positive student, who quickly bonded with his classmates here whom he recognized had been through similar experiences at their previous schools.
 By the time he reached the eighth grade, Tyler proved to be a natural leader both in the classroom and on the experiential trips.
 His peers chose him to represent the eighth grade graduates as their class speaker at our 2018 commencement ceremony, and below is Tyler's story, told in his own words, taken from the text of his speech: